HomeEditor's CornerHow Soft2Bet Embodies a New Era of Experience-Driven Gaming

 How Soft2Bet Embodies a New Era of Experience-Driven Gaming

 This logic is especially relevant now because gaming platforms are no longer judged only against direct competitors.
-The SBC Americas interview explicitly frames this shift in broader attention terms, suggesting that stronger engagement pushes gaming brands into competition with major entertainment apps for user time.
+The SBC Americas interview frames this shift in broader terms, suggesting that stronger engagement pushes gaming brands into competition with major entertainment apps for user time.

 Soft2Bet makes this idea highly visible in its own product messaging.
 On its website, the company highlights its MEGA system, which it defines as Motivational Engineering Gaming Application.
 It also presents performance claims tied to that system, including higher NGR, higher ARPU, and longer average screen time.